AntonHub00/MoviesApp/README.md

 npm install
 ```

-2. Run the project with the webpack dev server (port 8080):
+2. Run the project with the webpack dev server (localhost on port 8080):

 ```bash
 npm run start